Back Pain Self help

-Relief for back pain
+Relief from back pain

-In an earlier post I spoke about the reasons for injuries.
-Over Christmas the reasons are just as valid (this post was originally written for Christmas 2010) .
-Hopefully, if you follow this advice you should stay pain free.
-If for any reason you do have back pain I’ve also included some self help tips.
+Some quick tips from me at Glasgow osteopath to help prevent and manage lower back pain.
+In preventing sports injuries, I wrote about the reasons for injuries.
+Over Christmas, these reasons are just as valid.
+Hopefully, if you follow this advice, you should stay pain-free.
+If for any reason you do have back pain I’ve also included some self-help tips.

-New use, Over use and Abuse;
+New use, Overuse and Abuse

-- Take frequent breaks.
+- Take frequent breaks, and vary the task

 - Vary the type of game you’re playing (different actions)

 - Don’t play “winner stays on”.

 I really do hope you have a great break and that you won’t need any help or advise from me, but if you do or you’re not sure that osteopathy can help, then try one of my free 15 minute assessments.

 Disclaimer: All the information contained within this post should never take the place of a qualified Medical Practioner.
 In the Scotland NHS24 will be available over the Christmas period.
 I can also be contacted through E-mail or